KTH-HPC/StreamBrain/README.md

 The MNIST training with the provided hyperparameters should give approximately 95% test accuracy, whereas the Fashion MNIST should give approximately 74% test accuracy.

 # Cite us
-If you find our work useful, we would appreciate it that you cite us with the following:
+If you find our work useful, we would appreciate that you cite us:
 ```bibtex
 @article{podobas2021streambrain,
   title={StreamBrain: An HPC Framework for Brain-like Neural Networks on CPUs, GPUs and FPGAs},